Key Takeaways

 ERGO NEXT

 ERGO NEXT ranks first overall for general liability insurance in Alabama, combining top-ranked customer experience with competitive affordability.
-It delivers the deepest savings across hospitality, repair and manufacturing industries, where rates run 32% to 36% below Alabama averages.
+It has the lowest rates across hospitality, repair and manufacturing industries, where premiums run 32% to 36% below Alabama averages.
 The buying experience tops the group: quotes bind digitally in minutes, COIs are available on demand and coverage terms come in plain language.

 ERGO NEXT manages policies through an app and online portal, making self-service straightforward for most owners.
 Claims handling is weaker, with policyholders reporting slow resolution times and limited communication once a claim is filed.
 General liability policy limits cap at $1M per occurrence and $2M aggregate, though you can get umbrella coverage to extend those limits.
 It also has fewer endorsement options, making add-ons like product recall, employment practices liability and liquor liability unavailable.